The basics of food security (and how it’s tied to everything)

 In other words, food security is having consistent, reliable access to safe, nutritious food.
 When the availability, accessibility, nutritional quality and longer-term stability of food sources become strained or non-existent, “food insecurity” exists.

 “Zero hunger” remains one of the most rigorous of the world’s Sustainable Development Goals.
 While there has been a steady decline in global hunger in past decades, the year 2015 saw numbers rise again.
-By June 2022, an estimated 690 million people were dangerously hungry.
+By 2022, up to an estimated 783 million people were dangerously hungry.
 Experts noted that if recent trends continue, this number will balloon to more than 840 million by 2030.

 A man carrying a white sack of rice on his head.